WibuNewbie/Lucifer/enums.md

 ## BotStatus

 An enumeration representing the different statuses a bot can have.
+Here's the updated version of the documentation without the integers:

+---

 #### Values
 * `offline` : the bot is currently offline.